 The Environmental Physics Group is a vibrant interdisciplinary team of researchers studying climate and oceans from regional to global scales.

-The postdoctoral researcher will work in the Environmental Physics group of Prof. Nicolas Gruber.
+The postdoctoral researcher will work in the Environmental Physics group of Prof. Nicolas Gruber and collaborate closely with Dr. Matthias Münnich (senior scientist).
 The starting date of this position is early 2020.
-The position is guaranteed for two years with the possibility for a third year extension.
+The position is guaranteed for two years with the possibility for a third-year extension.

-The ideal applicant/candidate has a Ph.D. degree in atmospheric, oceanic and/or climate sciences.
-Also invited are candidates from closely related disciplines provided they have substantial expertise in the analysis and synthesis of data.
-You have very good oral and written English skills, you are an excellent communicator, you like to work with people in an interdisciplinary environment, and you have demonstrated the ability to lead projects and write publications.
+The ideal applicant has a Ph.D. degree in atmospheric, oceanic and/or climate sciences, environmental physics or a closely related discipline with substantial expertise in modeling, preferably with atmosphere or ocean models.
+You have very good oral and written English skills, you are a good communicator, you like to work in an interdisciplinary and international environment, and you have demonstrated the ability to lead projects and write publications.

 |Job location||Rämistrasse 101, 8006 Zurich|